Mister Roberts (1955 film): Production

+The film was originally planned to be made in 3-D but Warner Brothers later announced that it was to be made in WarnerSuperScope instead using Warner's new All-Media camera with no mention of 3-D. It was eventually released in CinemaScope.

 Fonda was not the original choice to star in the film version; Warner Bros. was considering William Holden or Marlon Brando for the role.
-The studio thought Fonda had been on stage and off the screen so long (eight years) that he was no longer a box office draw.
+The studio thought Fonda had been on stage and off the screen so long (seven years) that he was no longer a box office draw.
 In addition, when filming began he was 49, much older than the average lieutenant junior grade.
 Fonda was hired only because director John Ford insisted.

 The movie was directed by John Ford, Mervyn LeRoy and Joshua Logan, who was uncredited.
 While directing the film, Ford had personality conflicts with Fonda and Cagney.
 When Ford met Cagney at the airport, the director warned that they would "tangle asses," which caught Cagney by surprise.
 Cagney later said, "I would have kicked his brains out.
 He was so goddamned mean to everybody.
 He was truly a nasty old man."
 The next day, Cagney was slightly late on set, and Ford became incensed.
 Cagney cut short the imminent tirade, saying, "When I started this picture, you said that we would tangle asses before this was over.
 I'm ready now – are you?"
 Ford backed down and walked away, and he and Cagney had no further conflicts on the set.